wpk-nist-gov/tmmc-lnpy/README.md

 ## TODO

-[ ] More documentation/examples
+- [ ] More documentation/examples
-[ ] Update Spinodal/Binodal accessor api
+- [ ] Update Spinodal/Binodal accessor api
+- [ ] Typing
-[ ] Interface to thermoextrap
+- [ ] Interface to thermoextrap
+- [ ] Most of the testing is regression testing.
+Should add some unit tests as well.
+- [ ] Strip out unused legacy code.

 ### Credits